movementlabsxyz/MIP/MIP/mip-34/README.md

 ### Overview

-The objective of FFS is to confirm that transactions are processed correctly.
-It does not relate to the ordering of transactions.
+**FFS**.
+The objective of Fast Finality Settlement (FFS) is to confirm that transactions are _processed_ correctly and that the node has *read* the transactions in the correct order.
+It does not impact the already established order of transactions by the sequencer.

 At an abstract level, the L2-blockchain increases by a new block in each (L2) round, and this block is the successor of the block in the previous round, the _predecessor_.
 Initially, there is a _genesis_ block with no predecessor.